Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Newton-MR with Inexact Hessian

-then $ \f{s}_k^{(t-1)} $ is declared as a solution direction satisfying the sub-problem inexactness condition where $\eta > 0$ is any given inexactness parameter and $\mathbf{r}_k^{(t-1)} = -\inH_{k}\f{s}_k^{(t-1)} - \f{g}_k$.
-This condition is effortlessly verified in \hyperref[alg:MINRES:inexactness]{Step 7} of \cref{alg:MINRES}. \end{condition} We emphasize that \cref{cond:inexactness} is guarantees to be eventually satisfied during the iterations \cite{liu2022newton}, regardless of the choice of $ \eta $.
-This is in sharp contrast to the typical relative residual condition, $ \vnorm{\f{r}_{k}^{(t-1)}} \leq \eta \vnorm{\f{g}_{k}} $, often used in related works.
-In nonconvex settings, where the gradient might not lie entirely in the range of Hessian, the relative residual condition might never be satisfied unless the inexactness parameter is appropriately set, which itself depends on some unavailable lower-bound; see \cite{liu2022newton} for more discussion on this choice of sub-problem inexactness condition.
+\cref{cond:inexactness} relates the optimality of the sub-problem, i.e., it measures how close the approximated direction is to Newton's direction in terms of the residual of the normal equation.
+We emphasize that \cref{cond:inexactness} guarantees to be eventually satisfied during the iterations, regardless of the choice of $\eta$.
+This is because, as a consequence of \cite[Lemma 3.1]{liu2022minres}, $\|\inH_k\f{r}_k^{(t-1)}\|$ is decreasing to zero while $\|\inH_k\f{s}_k^{(t-1)}\|$ is monotonically increasing.
+This is in sharp contrast to the typical relative residual condition $ \|\f{r}_{k}^{(t-1)}\| \leq \eta \|\f{g}_{k}\| $, which is often used in related works.
+In nonconvex settings, where the gradient might not lie entirely in the range of Hessian, the relative residual condition might never be satisfied unless the inexactness parameter is appropriately set, which itself depends on some unavailable lower bound.